 With a singular mission of concentrating the soul and essence of Spain in a single space, Poble Espanyol was built for the 1929 International Exhibition.
 Decades later, a majority of its construction remains intact and presents scale reproductions of buildings, squares and streets of different regions of Spain.
-Now transformed into an enchanting open-air architectural museum, Poble Espanyol is a journey through the history of Spain and definitely something you should experience!
+Now transformed into an enchanting open-air architectural museum.
+Book tickets to Poble Espanyol and experience a journey through the history of Spain.

 By Metro: Stop at Plaça Espanya (L1 and L3) and then walk for about ten minutes.

 By Bus: Bus number 13, 23 and 150 stop just in front of the village (Poble Espanyol stop).

 By Train: Renfe and Rodalies ( Sants Estació Stop) or by Ferrocarriles Catalans FGC trains ( Espanya Station )

 Poble Espanyol has a range of restaurants and cafes within its premises.
 Some popular ones include: